 Look at how creative a cat person can be!
-I love things with multiple functions just like this one.
-A great piece of decoration and a cat scratching post all rolled into one!
-For sure this DIY project is not that easy to finish but just by looking at this picture I know it will be all worth it.
-From dying the sisal rope green and letting it dry, everything you need to know on how to make it in this video tutorial.
+I love things with multiple functions just like this – its a great piece of decoration and a cat scratching post, all rolled into one!
+Admittedly, this DIY project is not tpo easy to finish but just looking at this picture I know it will be all worth it.
+From dying the sisal rope green and letting it dry, everything you need to know to make it is in this video tutorial.

 2. Traffic Cone DIY Cat Scratching Post

-If you can’t handle the cuteness of your feline friends, I think they won’t handle this very adorable traffic cone DIY scratching post.
+If you can’t handle the cuteness of your feline friends, you won’t handle this very adorable traffic cone DIY scratching post.
 And those yarn pompoms!
 Oh my, I’m sure the cats will love them!
-They won’t get tired playing with these scratching post and a cat toy in one.
+They won’t get tired playing with this scratching post and a cat toy all rolled into one.
 Find out how it’s done at So Fancy.

 3. Customizable DIY Cat Scratching Post

-The good thing about the tutorial I gave you is that you can be as creative as you can be.
-This one from Dream A Little Bigger was said to last for two and a half years.
+The good thing about the tutorial I gave you is that you can be as creative as you like.
+This one from Dream A Little Bigger lasted for two and a half years.

 Say goodbye to cat-scratched furniture with this DIY cat scratching post tutorial.
 If you have plenty of cats, I say try making all of these ideas.
 And don’t forget to have fun while making them!